microsoft/nni/docs/ExperimentConfig.md

 * __maxTrialNum__
   *  Description

-	 __maxTrialNum__ specifies the max number of trial jobs created by nni, including succeeded and failed jobs.
+	 __maxTrialNum__ specifies the max number of trial jobs created by NNI, including succeeded and failed jobs.

 * __trainingServicePlatform__
   * Description